-Future delivery models
+Future delivery

-- 5.25 In the longer term, we know the sustainability of local food and feed enforcement services will be a key challenge for Scotland, along with rest of the UK.
-Therefore we will work with our delivery partners to consider what is needed for delivery to be sustainable in the future, learning from the approaches and successes of other countries, both in Europe and internationally, including the potential role for third party assurance as part of a comprehensive system of official controls.
-We will also review existing mechanisms for food business registration and approval where we believe this will benefit consumers and delivery of our strategic objectives. - 5.26 Sustainable funding mechanisms will also need to be considered in the context of ongoing negotiations to revise the EU official controls charging framework.
+5.23 In the longer term, resource and budgetary pressures on local food and feed enforcement services will be a key challenge for Scotland, along with rest of the UK, in maintaining a world class system of regulatory delivery.
+Therefore we will work with enforcement authorities to consider what is needed for delivery to be sustainable in the future, learning from the approaches and successes of other countries, both in Europe and internationally, including the potential role for accredited assurance schemes as part of a comprehensive system of official controls.
+We will also review

+- existing mechanisms for food business registration and approval where we believe this will benefit consumers and delivery of our strategic objectives. - 5.24 Sustainable funding mechanisms will also need to be considered in the context of the revised EU food and feed official controls framework, which establishes the existing mandatory charging regime.
 The principle that non-compliance should cost is well established, and FSS will work in partnership with industry to explore how charging businesses fees for food and feed inspection services may further improve compliance levels in Scotland.